-295 Afghanistan ratified Additional Protocol II 1977 on 10 November 2009.
+297 Afghanistan ratified Additional Protocol II 1977 on 10 November 2009.
 It entered into force on 24 December 2009.

-296 Regarding the war crime of murder, as defined by the Rome Statute of the International Criminal Court, UNAMA records alleged acts that may amount to the war crime of murder under
+298 Regarding the war crime of murder, as defined by the Rome Statute of the International Criminal Court, UNAMA records alleged acts that may amount to the war crime of murder under extrajudicial executions, torture, mutilation and other forms of violence,299 at any time and in any place.

-The contents of the four Geneva Conventions of 1949 and several rules similar to those found in their Additional Protocols are also largely part of customary international humanitarian law.298 Among the most relevant principles that apply to the conduct of all the parties to Afghanistan's non-international armed conflict are the following:
+The contents of the four Geneva Conventions of 1949 and several rules similar to those found in their Additional Protocols are also largely part of customary international humanitarian law.300 Among the most relevant principles that apply to the conduct of all the parties to Afghanistan's non-international armed conflict are the following:

-- Distinction: The civilian population as such, as well as individual civilians, shall not be the object of attack.299 - Proportionality: "an attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated is prohibited."300 - Precautions in attack: "...civilians shall enjoy general protection against the dangers arising from military operations".
+- Distinction: The civilian population as such, as well as individual civilians, shall not be the object of attack.301 - Proportionality: "an attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated is prohibited."302 - Precautions in attack: "...civilians shall enjoy general protection against the dangers arising from military operations".
 "In the conduct of military operations, constant care must be taken to spare the civilian population, civilians and civilian objects" and all feasible precautions must be taken with the "view to avoiding, and in any event to minimizing, incidental loss of civilian life, injury to civilians and damage to civilian objects."
-"302 different tactic-types, including targeted killing, suicide and complex attacks, IED, etc. although use of such tactics does not automatically amount to the war crime of murder and in certain circumstances may be lawful.
+304 different tactic-types, including targeted killing, suicide and complex attacks, IED, etc. although use of such tactics does not automatically amount to the war crime of murder and in certain circumstances may be lawful.
 UNAMA distinguishes such acts from the crime of murder committed by a private actor outside the context of the armed conflict and incidents lacking the requisite nexus with the ongoing armed conflict are not included in this report.